lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 because it risks collision with the older, broader [systems-integration sense of "middleware"](https://en.wikipedia.org/wiki/Middleware).
 Naming things is hard, so let's accept that and let's move on!

 The idea is to create an abstraction that allows you to compose small, reusable units of logic around a core handler.
-It passes a request through an ordered chain of handlers, and each handler can choose to handle the request, transform it, or pass it along.
-A request comes in and travels down through the chain.
-A response that is ready to go out comes back up through the chain in reverse order.
+It passes a **request** through an ordered chain of handlers, and each handler can choose to handle the request, transform it, or pass it along.
+A **response** that is ready to go out comes back up through the chain in reverse order.
 Each middleware gets a chance to influence the round trip.